wdi-sg/gitbook-2018/06-ruby-rails/ruby-intro/exceptions.md

 [But DON'T DO IT.](https://robots.thoughtbot.com/rescue-standarderror-not-exception)

 ### Pairing Exercise
-Create a class for transiactions.
+Create a class for transactions.

 This class will have a method that does addition.